Medically Reviewed May 2022, by Mr Sankar - Chief Medical Officer for The Harley Medical Group

 - Accidents or sports injuries that have changed the shape, leaving unsightly bumps or flattened areas.

-Mr Mark Solomos has over 20 years medical experience, providing an extensive knowledge in all aspects of Plastic Surgery.
-He is a member of the General Medical Council (GMC); European Board of Plastic, Reconstructive and Aesthetic Surgeons (EBOPRAS); Royal College of Surgeons of Glasgow and Medical Defence Union (MDU).
-He s highly regarded in the medical community having pioneered surgical techniques and published peer reviewed papers.
-Mark joined The Harley Medical Group in 2007, and has performed over 7,000 procedures with us.
+Expert surgeons perform Rhinoplasty and they have extensive knowledge in all aspects of the Surgery.
+Members of the General Medical Council (GMC); European Board of Plastic, Reconstructive and Aesthetic Surgeons (EBOPRAS); Royal College of Surgeons of Glasgow and Medical Defence Union (MDU).

 Simon's story is typical of a male Rhinoplasty patient: